boxwise/boxtribute/docs/Python-ORM.md

 ### More difficult
-- Harder for people already fluent with SQL to audit queries
+- Harder for people already fluent with SQL but not Python ORMs to audit queries